Kapelle

 Can I buy tickets online?

-Ticket purchasing options may vary; refer to the official website for current information.
+Ticket purchasing procedures may change, so it’s advisable to check the official website for current information.

 Are there restrooms and cafes?